pascal-my/moodle-local_groupautoenrol/README.txt

 - you can choose between random, balanced or alphabetic enrolment

-Requires :
-- Moodle 2.5 (we did not test it with the others versions)

-Stable version tested with Moodle 2.7 and Moodle 3.0.2
+Requires Moodle 2.5 (we did not test it with the previous versions but should work with all 2.x) Stable version tested with Moodle 2.7 and Moodle 3.0.2